Frequently Asked Questions by Physician Offices

 Yes.
 We offer early morning and late afternoon appointments to accommodate your patient’s schedule.
-We also offer Saturday appointments at University Physical Therapy in Seattle, Summit Physical Therapy in Puyallup, Crossroads in Bellevue and Meridian in Puyallup.
+We also offer Saturday appointments at Summit Physical Therapy in Puyallup, and Meridian in Puyallup.

 Do you provide Aquatic Therapy?

 Yes.
-We offer aquatic therapy at our Mercer Island and Meridian clinics.
+We offer aquatic therapy at our Mercer Island and Puyallup clinics.

 Do you treat incontinence and pelvic floor dysfunctions?

 Yes.
-Our Meridian location in Puyallup, Hand Therapy location in Kirkland, and Burien Physical Therapy are able to complete Functional Capacity Evaluations (FCE).
+Functional Capacity Evaluations (also known as Physical Capacity Evalations) are offered at the following locations: Burien Physical Therapy, Washington Hand Therapy in Kirkland, and Meridian Physical Therapy in Puyallup.
 An FCE is often requested for patients under worker’s compensation treatment.
 This 4-hour test includes medical record review, musculoskeletal screening, and physical ability testing.
 We look at critical job demands and use extensive validity criteria testing to ensure consistent findings.

 What is manual therapy?